 Indiana Basketball Hall of Fame – New Castle, IN

-New Castle is proud of its basketball heritage, so it makes sense that the 14,000 square foot Indiana Basketball Hall of Fame can be found (in this city of less than 18,000 in population).
+New Castle is proud of its basketball heritage, so it makes sense that the 14,000-square-foot Indiana Basketball Hall of Fame can be found (in this city of less than 18,000 in population).
 It’s full of memorabilia and interactive displays.
 The museum also rotates many of the displays throughout the year so you can visit more than once and still see new things!
-Open Monday-Saturday 10 am – 5 pm and Sunday 1 – 5 pm, $5 for ages 13+, $3 for ages 5-12, ages 4 and under are free.
+Open Monday-Saturday 10 am – 5 pm and Sunday 1 – 5 pm, $5 for ages 13+, $3 for ages 5-12, and ages 4 and under are free.

 Hoosier Gym – Knightstown, IN

 Home of the Hickory Huskers and to the annual high school, all-star basketball game.
 The movie Hoosiers was filmed at this location.
 Now you can visit the historic gym, learn about Indiana basketball heritage, and possibly shoot some hoops in the famous gym.
 Monday – Friday 12 – 5pm, Saturday 9 am – 5 pm.
-Admission is free, donations accepted.
+Admission is free, and donations are accepted.

 Museums and history – it’s all here, from planes to octagon homes.